lakesoul-io/LakeSoul/website/docs/03-Usage Docs/06-flink-lakesoul-connector.md

 :::tip
 Since 2.3.0

+LakeSoul with version 2.3.0 is targeting Flink 1.14 while 2.4.0 is targeting Flink 1.17。
 :::

 LakeSoul provides Flink Connector which implements the Dynamic Table interface, through which developers can use Flink's DataStream API, Table API or SQL to read and write LakeSoul data, and supports both streaming and batch modes for read and write.
 Read and Write in Flink streaming both support Flink Changelog Stream semantics.